-Referring To The Police
+Referring to the Police

-If it is necessary to refer an incident to the police, this will be done through a police community support officer or by dialling 101.
+If it is necessary to refer an incident to the police, this will be done through the local neighbourhood police (101).

-Recording Incidents
+Recording incidents

 All incidents of sharing of nudes and semi-nudes, and the decisions made in responding to them, will be recorded.
 The record-keeping arrangements set out in section 14 of this policy also apply to recording these incidents.